LimGeunTaekk/LimGeunTaekk/README.md

 ### 👋 Hi there

 - My research focuses on multimodal AI, with a particular emphasis on video-centric AI modeling.
+My research focuses on empowering AI systems to aid humans in interpreting complex video content, thereby facilitating higher-level reasoning across various applications such as sports analytics, surveillance and media-content.
 I am deeply interested in exploring the following three key areas for a comprehensive understanding of videos:
-  - **Human Action Understanding**: I view distinguishing dynamic human behaviors as a foundational task that necessitates temporal modeling.
+  - **Efficient Video Representation**: The high computational demands of video data necessitate the use of efficient techniques like keyframe selection and tokenization.
-  - **Scene Graph Representation**: I believe it offers essential frameworks for organizing and interpreting the intricate visual data present in videos.
+  - **Perception and Reasoning in Videos**: Understanding temporal information in video, such as frame continuity, causality, and diversity, remains a challenging problem.
-  - **Open-Vocabulary Learning**: I consider it crucial for enabling robust inference in various unseen scenarios, which is vital for practical applications.
+  - **Multi-modal Learning**: Audio, when encoded in video streams, introduces semantic information that complements but is distinct from visual semantics.

 ### 📃 Publications
 - **G Lim**, H Kim, J Kim Y Choi, **Probabilistic Vision-Language Representation for Weakly Supervised Temporal Action Localization**.
 July 2024, ACM MM. [[paper](https://dl.acm.org/doi/abs/10.1145/3664647.3681537)][[code](https://github.com/sejong-rcv/PVLR)]